Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 27 June 2023:
+- Updated the charfield with 20000 limit to limitless textfields

 ### 26 June 2023:
 - Updated Logic for Short Term Personal and Commercial sections for PDF
 - Fixed Short Term Sections mismatching bugs